Run the hot-cache path without remembering every tuning note.

 POST /moe-hot-cache

-HTTP endpoint Applies a new hot-cache expert list at runtime.
+HTTP endpoint; optional root field "save_to_disk": true Applies a new hot-cache expert list at runtime.
 POST sends the JSON body explicitly.
 GET without a JSON body applies the current /moe-layer-perf snapshot.
+With save_to_disk, a successful apply first copies the current --moe-hot-cache file to a numbered backup such as moe-hot-cache.1.json, then overwrites the configured file with the new JSON.
 In router mode, pass ?model=<name> when multiple models are loaded.

 LLAMA_MOE_LAYER_PERF full, update, off.
 Default full; with --no-perf, initial mode is off.
 Initial MoE perf mode before any runtime POST /moe-layer-perf change. full enables the expensive timing callbacks and full expert lists for analysis. update keeps only the counters required for hit-rate display and dynamic cache replacement. off disables MoE perf collection and is the cleanest mode for final throughput measurements.